 Sand grains photographed with a Carl Zeiss 3.2/0.07 objective.
 Left, a Carl Zeiss C10x eyepiece was used and right, an Olympus 10x eyepiece.
 The Olympus eyepiece barely compensates and the image is much better than the one obtained with the C10x eyepiece.
 Blue colour fringes can clearly be seen with the C10x eyepiece.

-The following eyepieces from Carl Zeiss Oberkochen were tested: C10x, CPL W 10x, KF 10x and Kpl 10x W. The C eyepieces have the least correction and the Kpl eyepieces compensate the most.
-It is best to use Kpl eyepieces for all planachromats, (plan) neofluars and (plan) apochromats.
-Most disappointing in my opinion are the CPL eyepieces.
+I tested the following eyepieces from Carl Zeiss Oberkochen: C10x, CPL W 10x, KF 10x and Kpl 10x W. Most disappointing in my opinion are the CPL eyepieces.
 These eyepieces show a clear pincushion distortion.
 No wonder that CPL eyepieces were sometimes called ‘Cheap Plastic Lenses’.......

-Object micrometer photographed with a Zeiss F40/0.65 objective.
-Left Cpl W10x eyepiece, right Wild 6x photo-eyepiece.
-With this objective, the pincushion distortion with the Cpl eyepiece becomes even more noticeable while an eyepiece from another brand gives a perfect image.
+Stage micrometer photographed with a Zeiss F40/0.65 objective.
+Left Cpl W10x eyepiece, right Leitz Periplan GF10x eyepiece (older version).
+With this objective, the pincushion distortion with the Cpl eyepiece becomes even more noticeable while an eyepiece from another brand gives a much better image.